Interserve Learning & Employment (Services) Limited (ILE) is committed to protecting the privacy and security of your personal information.

 - Where it is necessary for our legitimate interest (or those of a third party) and your interest and fundamental rights do not override those interest.

-- Where we need to process certain sensitive data or offer other services with your consent
+- Where we need to process certain sensitive data or offer other course and learning opportunities with your consent

 - Where we need to protect your interest (or someone else’s interest)